nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     setting is deprecated.
 Please use Reaper_Work_Per_Lane*

 Reaper_Work_Per_Lane(uint32, range 1 to UINT32_MAX, default 50)
-    This is the numer of handles per lane to scan when performing LRU maintenance.
+    This is the number of handles per lane to scan when performing LRU maintenance.
 This task is performed by the Reaper thread.

 Biggest_Window(uint32, range 1 to 100, default 40)